dearmahmud/dearmahmud.github.io/_pages/research.md

 ## Research Projects and Funding

-- **Multi-sector and Interdisciplinary Cooperation in Research and Development of Communication, Information and Detection Technologies for Control and Signaling Systems (CIDET)**
+- **Communication, Information and Detection Technologies for Control and Signalling Systems (CIDET)**
   European Union (Project No. CZ.02.01.01/00/23_021/0008402)

 - **Machine Learning Assisted Signal Processing for Antenna-Sensor Arrays (MLSP-ASA)**